kubesphere/helm-charts/src/main/gitlab/doc/charts/gitlab/sidekiq/index.md

 ### annotations

-`annotations` allows you to add annotations to the sidekiq pods.
+`annotations` allows you to add annotations to the Sidekiq pods.

 Below is an example use of `annotations`: